Why Flight Prices Are So High in 2026 & How to Save Money on Flights

 - Booking strategically instead of impulsively

-- Prioritizing flexibility and planning
+- Prioritising flexibility and planning

 Final Thoughts: Flight Prices Are High, But You Can Still Win